CumulusNetworks/docs/content/cumulus-netq-44/More-Documents/NetQ-UI-Card-Reference.md

 ### MLAG Session Card

 This card displays performance and status information for a single MLAG session.
-Card is opened from the full-screen Network Services|All MLAG Sessions card.
+Card is opened from the full-screen Network Services/All MLAG Sessions card.

 The small MLAG Session card displays: